spleenware/ripple/README.md

  3. Sparkfun Lora Gateway (ESP32)
  4. SParkfun Pro RF

-FOr help on getting ESP32 support installed see this article: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/
+For help on getting ESP32 support installed see this article: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/

+Alternatively, for flashing the ESP32 boards, you can just install the 'esptool' utility (ie. without the Arduino IDE).
+See here for instructions: https://github.com/espressif/esptool

 Checkout the firmware bin(ary) images to your local machine, and from the command-line, use one of the following command incantations to flash the firmware to your board (NOTE: each command is ONE line only!):